What education and/or training do you have that relates to your work?

-Q. How did you decide to get in your line of work?
+How did you get started doing this type of work?

-A. I found that I loved how packaging of a product can be either a simple box or an elegant band with various ornaments (printed or 3-D).
+I found that I loved how packaging of a product can be either a simple box or an elegant band with various ornaments (printed or 3-D).
 I was originally an Industrial Designer, but I just began to really explore packaging and how intricate it can be.
 Soon after, I started studying graphic design.

 Being both an Industrial Designer and Graphic Designer, I can look at the broader picture and understand how something works on both a small and large scale.